 Practice at the Highest Level of Nursing

-- Experienced faculty All DNP courses are taught by doctorally-prepared faculty with diverse experiences and expertise in practice, research, public health, and systems leadership.
-All specialty-practice courses are taught by congruently-certified faculty with authentic expertise in real world practice.
+- Mentorship from doctorally-prepared faculty with diverse, real-world experiences and expertise in practice, research, public health, and systems leadership.

 Application opens: Early September